maplibre/workshop/README.md

 ## 1. Tile Generation

-We have already downloaded a Mostar OSM extract created with [slice.openstreetmap.us](https://slice.openstreetmap.us/).
+We have already downloaded a DC OSM extract created with [slice.openstreetmap.us](https://slice.openstreetmap.us/).

 Run the following command.